WilliamAnimate/noted/README.md

 real telemetry NSA datacollection (real)(real(real)(real(real)))

-404 page because github pages use the 404 page of the current repo.
+404 page because github pages use the 404 page of the current repo, so it would display the default 404 for some reason wtf

 ... more goes here